serafm/AutoComment-SMS/README.md

 # AutoComment-SMS
 Instagram auto commenter and SMS notification

+- Insert Username and Password
-- Insert URL of post you want to comment
+- Insert URL of the post
 - Insert Comment
+- Insert Country and Phone Number
 - Get an SMS notification when the comment is posted!

 # Instructions